-Upon initial recognition, the Company can elect to classify irrevocably its equity investments as equity instruments designated at fair value through OCI when they meet the definition of equity under Ind AS 32 Financial Instruments: Presentation and are not held for trading.
-The classification is determined on an instrument-by-instrument basis.
+Upon initial recognition, the Company elects to classify irrevocably its equity investments, on instrument to instrument basis, as equity instruments designated at fair value through OCI that are not held for trading.

 Financial assets with embedded derivatives are considered in their entirety when determining whether their cash flows are solely payment of principal and interest.